Roads, Bridges & Goods Movement

 Truck Route Planner (TRP)

-TransLink and the Government of British Columbia are releasing the Truck Route Planner, an online tool to help commercial vehicle operators plan their trips.
+TransLink and the Government of British Columbia released the Truck Route Planner, an online tool to help commercial vehicle operators plan their trips.
 This tool is the first of its kind in Canada to plan truck routes with a holistic picture of the region’s commercial vehicle network.

 To use the Truck Route Planner, truck operators input the dimensions of their vehicle with their desired destination and starting point to find the optimum route for their vehicle.
 The Truck Route Planner suggests optimum routes based on: